Tyler Shultz: Retaliation

 Since leaving and exposing Theranos, Shultz faced a lawsuit from Theranos and incurred half a million dollars in legal fees alone.
 Additionally, for several years, Shultz believed he was being tailed and spied on by Theranos' private investigators.
 Carreyrou similarly suspected that Theranos closely monitored him and Shultz for a year.

 Shultz has stated that "he wishes he had taken his information directly to the SEC and, at some level, understands his relationship with his grandfather likely influenced his decision not to do so."
 Eventually, however, Shultz worked with the federal investigation to prosecute Theranos for criminal and civil charges.

 Trial

 In the Holmes trial, Shultz was considered as a potential witness but was ultimately not called.
 However, Shultz's father, Alex Shultz, took the witness stand to describe Holmes' "vengeance" and manipulation against his family.

 Later, Shultz appeared in the overflow room of the Holmes trial's courthouse during closing arguments; reporters spotted him, though he didn't provide comments until a verdict was handed down.
-Holmes was convicted in January of 2022 and sentenced that September.
+Holmes was convicted in January 2022 and sentenced that September.